Subtitles—a Japanese media lover’s best friend.

 - Looking words up in a good dictionary or thesaurus.
-This helps clarify the meaning, but also by using a thesaurus you can discover similar words.
+This helps clarify the meaning.
+By using a thesaurus as well, you can discover similar words.

 - Find good examples so you know how the words are used.
 It’s often not enough to just use the information provided in a dictionary.
 You need to get examples and kick the tires a bit.

 - Input words and examples into flashcards.
 To increase your efficiency and be more systematic, you can create flashcards based on the dictionary and thesaurus.
-You can either do this online through an app and add your new vocabulary to your flashcard desk, or simply create a physical flashcard deck.
-For hardcore flashcard aficionados who use Anki and have some technical prowess, this open source project called subs2srs might really speed up your learning process.
+You can either do this online through an app and add your new vocabulary to your flashcard deck, or simply create a physical flashcard deck.
+For hardcore flashcard aficionados who use Anki and have some technical prowess, this open-source project called subs2srs might really speed up your learning process.

-This method is an extremely good way of using subtitles, but it is very challenging and time consuming.
+This method is an extremely good way of using subtitles, but it’s very challenging and time-consuming.

 The combination of video, sound and English subtitles are weapons to be used, we just need to learn how to use them.

-First of all watch the drama episode with subtitles first in order to give you an idea about the plot, as well as what is said in the dialogues and more specifically the kind of language that is used.
+First, watch the episode, video or clip with subtitles to give you an idea about the plot, as well as what’s said in the dialogues and, more specifically, the kind of language that’s used.

 The next step is to try and transcribe the dialogue, with the subtitles turned off, in Japanese.
-This will require repeated viewings and you will have to listen very carefully in order to get everything written down.
+This will require repeated viewings and you’ll have to listen very carefully to get everything written down.

-If you are watching on a computer you can take advantage of certain software to slow down the video and sound so that you can hear every syllable.
+If you’re watching on a computer, you can take advantage of certain software to slow down the video so that you can hear every syllable.

-Once you are finished you will have a transcription of the Japanese dialogue along with the video and audio to listen to, and the subtitles to refer to in order to understand how this Japanese drama has been translated.
+Once you’re finished, you’ll have a transcription of the Japanese dialogue along with the video and audio to listen to, and the subtitles for reference so you understand how the Japanese content has been translated.

-You can pick up a lot of vocabulary and grammar, see the differences between how different genders, and generations, speak and also gain an insight into translation.
+You can pick up a lot of vocabulary and grammar, see the differences between how different genders and generations speak and also gain an insight into the translation process.

-Unlike TV shows, in a drama episode only one character tends to talk in any given moment, so you can usually hear very clear sentences which you can practise saying out loud.
+Drama episodes take especially well to this method.
+Only one character tends to talk at any given moment, so you can usually hear very clear sentences that you can practice saying out loud.

-If you can get to the point where you able to easily repeat the dialogue, you will find that you are also making progress in your listening and speaking skills in general.
+If you can get to the point where you’re able to easily repeat the dialogue, you’ll find that you’re also making progress in your listening and speaking skills in general.